 Killed in action on Thursday 13 May 1915 (aged 17)

 Chatham Naval Memorial, Kent, England (Panel 10)

-Alfred Henry Victor Gadd was born in June 1897 and he was the only son of Alfred Henry Gadd and Kathleen (Katie) Gadd (nee Cleland) who were married on 9 July 1891 in St Andrew’s Church of England Church, Holborn, Middlesex.
+Alfred Henry Victor Gadd was born on 13 June 1897 in Tottenham, Middlesex, and he was the only son of Alfred Henry Gadd and Kathleen (Katie) Gadd (nee Cleland) who were married on 9 July 1891 in St Andrew’s Church of England Church, Holborn, Middlesex.